opengeos/open-buildings/README.md

   --help                      Show this message and exit.
 ```

-Note that the `get-buildings` operation is not very robust, there are likely a number of ways to break it. #13
+Note that the `get_buildings` operation is not very robust, there are likely a number of ways to break it. #13
 is used to track it, but if you have any problems please report them in the [issue tracker](https://github.com/opengeos/open-buildings/issues)
 to help guide how we improve it.